Based on all the available summer camp guidance the following are the pre-arrival, arrival and departure expectations for ALL guests.

 These Public Health measures are in place so that all children can have a wonderful time at camp.
 If someone should arrive and then test positive for COVID while at camp their entire cohort will need to be sent home.

 Before You Arrive

-- Limit their exposure to people outside of their household for 14 days prior to their arrival at camp (you will need to attest to this upon arrival)
+- Limit their exposure to people outside of their household for 14 days prior to their arrival at camp (this includes things such as large gatherings, participating in other camps, travel on a commercial airline, etc.).
+You will need to attest to this upon arrival.

 - Have their health monitored for symptoms of COVID-19, including daily temperature checks

-- Book and go for an Asymptomatic COVID-19 PCR Test, three to four (3-4) days before arrival, on Wednesday, Thursday or Friday before your Sunday arrival at camp.
-It cannot be done before that; Guidance requires testing to be done as close to your arrival to camp as possible.
+- Book and go for an Asymptomatic COVID-19 PCR Test*, three to four (3-4) days before arrival, on Wednesday, Thursday or Friday before your Sunday arrival at camp.
+It cannot be done before that; best practices require testing to be done as close to arrival as possible.

 — Do NOT get an antigen, antibody, serology or blood screening/test; it must be an Asymptomatic COVID-19 PCR Test